 Sadly in 2015, Johnny Clegg was diagnosed with pancreatic cancer.

 Johnny has a son, Jesse Clegg.
 He is also a recording artist displaying a style markedly different from that of his father.
 In 2008 he released his debut album When I Wake Up.
 As a rock musician, the younger Clegg has quickly built up a following, with the album being nominated for two South African Music Awards.

 Watch Jesse and Johnny, father and son, perform together on a track called I’ve been looking.

 Thanks for your time and if you have more to add, please comment below.
-Be and stay blessed!
+Be and stay safe!